BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_05.md

 Cut the tree next to the gym and enter Wispy Ruins behind the waterfall.
 Step on the tile, then head in to and get Griselda's Treasure 4: a *Big Nugget*!

-Finally, go to the graveyard at the west of town at night with a GourmetTreat, and you'll find a **Misdreavus**!
+Finally, go to the graveyard at the west of town at night with a Gourmet Treat, and you'll find a **Misdreavus**!

 ## Wispy Ruins